awsdocs/aws-robomaker-developer-guide/doc_source/how-it-works.md

 # How It Works<a name="how-it-works"></a>

  AWS RoboMaker is a service that allows you to quickly develop, test, and deploy robot applications\.
 This section provides an overview of robot development\.
 It explains how AWS RoboMaker works\.
-If you are a first\-time user of AWS RoboMaker, we recommend that you read the following sections in order\.
+If you are a first\-time user of AWS RoboMaker, read the following sections in order\.

 **Topics**
 + [Robotics Development with AWS RoboMaker](how-it-works-robot-development.md)